HeyMaslo/companion-kit/README.md

 11. Run the app on your physical device through Xcode.
 When prompted, "CompanionKit" would like to find and connect to local devices on your network choose OK otherwise you will receive a bundle.js error and not be able to run.
 If you tapped Don't Allow delete CompanionKit from your iPhone and retry.

 **Android** (Mac Instructions):
+> Works with the same steps on Linux as well!

 1. Enable "DEVELOPER OPTIONS" by going to Settings > About phone > Software Information
 2. Scroll to the bottom and tap on "Build number" seven times (you will see a countdown to let you know when you get to 7)